TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Scipt 4-lastlines displays the last 10 lines of /etc/passwd
 Script 5-firstlines displays the first 10 lines of /etc/passwd
-Script 6-third_line displays the third line of /etc/passwd
+Script 6-third_line displays the third line of /etc/passwd Script 7-file creates a new file containing some text Script 8-cwd_state saves current state of directory